flyway/flywaydb.org/documentation/tutorials/stateScripts.md

 Instead, you might wish to add a single, cumulative script that represents the state of your database after all of those migrations have been applied without disrupting existing environments.

-State scripts let you achieve just that.
+[State scripts](/documentation/concepts/statescripts) let you achieve just that.
 These are a new type of script, similar to [versioned migrations](/documentation/concepts/migrations#versioned-migrations) except with `S` as their prefix.

 In existing deployments they have no effect as your database is already where it needs to be.
-In new environments, the state script with the latest version is applied first as the baseline migration in order to bring your database up to speed before applying later migrations.
-Any migrations with a version older than the latest state script's version are not applied, and are treated as being [below baseline](/documentation/concepts/migrations#migration-states). <br/>
+In new environments, the state script with the latest version is applied first in order to bring your database up to speed before applying later migrations.
+Any migrations with a version older than the latest state script's version are not applied and are treated as being [ignored](/documentation/concepts/migrations#migration-states). <br/>
 Note that repeatable migrations are executed as normal.

 ## Example